 When buying the best digital meat thermometers, there are three main types to consider: thermocouples, digital instant-read, and dial.
 The main differences include how quickly and accurately they read temperature.

-Before shopping, here’s what you should know about the various sorts of meat thermometers: Thermocouples insert into the meat about 1/4 inch.
+Before shopping, here’s what you should know about the various types of meat thermometers: Thermocouples are inserted into the meat about 1/4 inch.

 Its very thin tip can easily pierce thick or thin cuts of meat, and these thermometers offer the quickest reaction time of all kinds.